HiToTheWorld/waviez/README.md

 You may now make your way to the training rooms.
 Have a great session!

-**At the end of the session, if there is no HRD in your server, tell the Guidance corporate to ping a ranker, or call for one in #ranker-requests.**
+**At the end of the session, if there is no HRD in your server, tell an Overseer to ping a ranker, or call for one in #ranker-requests.**